 Type 2 Diabetes

-Type 2 diabetes, also known as adult onset diabetes, is a lifelong disease that occurs when the cells of the body cannot use insulin correctly or when the pancreas struggles to make enough insulin.
-Those who suffer from Type 2 diabetes are referred to as being insulin resistant.
+Type 2 diabetes, also known as adult-onset diabetes, is a lifelong disease that occurs when the cells of the body cannot use insulin correctly, or when the pancreas struggles to make enough insulin.
+Those who suffer from Type 2 diabetes are referred to as being insulin-resistant.

 Symptoms Of Diabetes In Men

 If you suffer from erectile dysfunction, it may be time to seek help from a medical professional.
-Schedule an appointment with one of the physicians at the Men’s Vitality Center in Tucson today.
+Schedule an appointment with one of the physicians at Men’s Vitality Center in Tucson today.

 Men who suffer from diabetes may also experience retrograde ejaculation.
-This is a condition in which part or all of a man’s semen goes into the bladder instead of out of the tip of the penis during ejaculation.
-When a mans internal muscles, known as sphincters, do not function normally, this unwanted condition can occur.
-Men who experience retrograde ejaculation may notice that their semen production isn’t what it used to be or they may become aware of the issue when fertility problems arise.
+This is a condition in which part, or all, of a man’s semen goes into the bladder instead of out of the tip of the penis during ejaculation.
+When a man’s internal muscles, known as sphincters, do not function normally, this unwanted condition can occur.
+Men who experience retrograde ejaculation may notice that their semen production isn’t what it used to be, or they may become aware of the issue when fertility problems arise.

-Who Is At Risk For Diabetes?
+Who Is at Risk of Developing Diabetes?

 According to the American Heart Association, diabetes contributes to more than 230,000 deaths per year.
 As the rate of diabetes in men continues to climb, you may be wondering who is most at risk for this condition.
-There are a number of risk factors that can increase a person’s risk for developing diabetes, however some of these characteristics may be beyond your control, such as:
+There are a number of risk factors that can increase a person’s risk for developing diabetes, though some of these characteristics may be beyond your control, such as:

 - Race or Ethnic Background – According to recent statistics, African-American, Asian-American, Latino/Hispanic-Americans, and Native Americans are all at a high risk of developing diabetes.

-- Your Age – The older you are, the higher your risk of developing diabetes.
+- Age – The older you are, the higher your risk of developing diabetes.
 Oftentimes, Type 2 diabetes occurs in middle-aged adults over the age of 45.